hvesalai/emacs-sbt-mode/README.md

 To work efficiently with sbt-mode, you should customize these variables.

-- *sbt:program-name* - the name of the sbt executable, defaults to `sbt`
+- *sbt:program-name* - the name of the sbt executable, defaults to `sbt`.
+    Note: this variable is best configured throught the emacs customization menu (`M-x customize-variable` RET `sbt:program-name`) or set globally.
+    You can not set it with the mode hook.
 - *grep-find-ignored-directories* - directories not to include in searches.
     You should add the `target` directory and maybe remove many of the directories related to arcane version control tools that you will not